microsoft/AdaptiveCards/docs/Schema.md

 ## CardElement
 CardElement is the base type for all elements that can be used to define an Adaptive Card

-> it cannot be added by itself, you can only add derived types
+> NOTE: You cannot add an CardElement directly, only the derived types.

 | Property | Type | Description |
 |---|---|---|